jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 **MasterUsername parameter:** Specifies the username for the master user of the deployed resources.
 It appears to be a specific username chosen for this deployment.

 **TOML FILE**
-Here is the link to the TOML file.** [Link to TOML file] (https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/db/config.toml)
+**Here is the link to the TOML file.** [Link to TOML file](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/db/config.toml)

-**BASH SCRIPT**
+**BASH SCRIPT** **Here is the link to the bash script.** [Link to Bash Script](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/bin/cfn/service)

 To run the cloudformation DataBase template, i have created a bash script, this script performs linting on the CloudFormation template, reads the necessary configuration values from a TOML file, and deploys the CloudFormation stack using the AWS CLI command.
 The use of set -e ensures that the script stops execution if any command fails, helping to catch errors early in the deployment process.

-**Here is the link to the bash script.** [Link to Bash Script](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/bin/cfn/service)

-# CLOUDFORMATION FOR FRONTEND REACT TEMPLATE.
+# CLOUDFORMATION FOR FRONTEND REACT TEMPLATE PART 5

 The provided CloudFormation template creates the necessary AWS resources to set up a static website with CloudFront, S3 buckets, and Route 53 records.
 Here's an explanation of what the template does:

 **AWSTemplateFormatVersion:** 2010-09-09: Specifies the CloudFormation template version.